 - Eggs.
 Eggs set up the pumpkin pie filling.
 They give the filling its rich, luxurious texture.

 - Heavy cream.
-Heavy cream makes pumpkin pie luxurious and silky smooth.
+Heavy cream makes pumpkin pie silky smooth.
 It’s thick, creamy, and absolutely heavenly in this pumpkin pie recipe.
 I use 1 cup of heavy cream and 1/4 cup of milk.
 I found that 1 and 1/4 cups of heavy cream (or more) was simply too much.
 Too thick, too gloppy!
 You can also use the heavy cream to make homemade whipped cream for the topping.

 - Cornstarch.
 A starch thickener is one of the most important ingredients in a pie filling.
 I use a touch of cornstarch in my pumpkin pie because it helps set up the pie.
 Makes it a little sturdier and firm, while keeping everything smooth.